SCHEDULE AN APPOINTMENT TODAY! CALL 253-268-3400

 Hemorrhoid disease sysmptoms may begin with painless rectal bleeing that appears bright red on the toilet paper or stool.
 Over time, the symptoms will often progress and consist of pain, swelling or protrustion, itching, and discharge (soiling).
 The symptoms of hemorrhoid disease will usually intensify over the years, which is why treatment early on is so important.

 ARE THERE ANY NON-SURGICAL TREATMENT OPTIONS?

 Yes.
-Eterna offers two FDA-approved minimally invasive procedures to address hemorrhoid disease, IRC and Ultroid.
+Eterna offers an FDA-approved minimally invasive procedure to address hemorrhoid disease, IRC.

 WHAT EXACTLY IS IRC?

 IRC stands for Infrared Coagulation and is used for milder hemorrhoids, grades I-II.
 It uses short bursts of infrared light converted to heat, applied to the base of the internal hemorrhoid, to disrupt blood flow to the hemorrhoid causing it to shrink and disappear.
 Treatment takes only a few minutes.
 During the procedure, a brief sensation of heat may be experienced and mild bleeding may occur after the procedure.
 3-5 treatment may be needed depending on the severity, spaced 10-14 days apart.